andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 This wonderful environment is fostered by Mark, who exudes positivity and respect.
 Negativity has no business in a room with Mark Haim.
 Even when critique is warranted it's always given with a smile.
+I ask the other dancers if this is normal from their experience and they relay that while asshole is not the norm, they have worked with plenty of assholes.
+But to a person they say this is the most fun they've had at a rehearsal.

-Throughout rehearsals the vibe is playful yet professional.
-Each one of us realize we're here to do a job and to express Mark's creative vision to the best of our ability.
+Fun, but professional.
+We all realize we're here to do a job expressing Mark's creative vision to the best of our ability.
+We respect him and the feeling is mutual.
+He affords us plenty of leeway to goof off (which we do in spades) but we also take it upon ourselves to continuously improve.
 Throughout the course of each rehearsal we're constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial expressions.
-It's a remarkably collaborative and supportive environment.
+It's a delightfully collaborative and supportive environment.

 A typical sample of a conversation during rehearsal,